markmeeus/MarcelloDB/README.md

 Usage
 =
-MarcelloDB is a Portable Class Library, the only platform specific thing you need to do is creating a StreamProvider.
+MarcelloDB is a Portable Class Library, but you need to create and inject a StreamProvider on the specific platform.
 This is because there isn't a platform independent way to interact with the FileSystem.

 For iOS and Android you need to use the FileStorageStreamProvider included in the MarcelloDB.netfx assembly.